 Not only is the train itself comfortable and well-kitted out (complete with massive windows), but the journey from Greymouth Railway Station through to Arthur’s Pass is one of the most scenic train trips in New Zealand.

 The train passes through the West Coast rainforest before heading through Arthur’s Pass National Park.

 You can stay on the train for a short journey if you’re just here for the views, but you can ride the entire 223km to Christchurch if you’re looking to cram more places into your NZ adventure.

 The enormous train windows offer unparalleled views of the local mountains, and you can pop to the Scenic Café for a cup of tea or a light bite if you’d like to take the phrase “dinner with a view” to the next level.

 This trip remains one of our favourite things to do in Greymouth, and you’d be genuinely silly to miss it!

 Book: Discounted tickets on the TranzAlpine between Christchurch and Arthur’s Pass.
-Promo code NZTTPLAY.
+Save 10% using the promo code NZTTPLAY.

 Things to Do South of Greymouth

 Okay, so Hokitika Gorge isn’t in Greymouth per se, but it makes a wonderful day trip from the main town if you have time to spare.

 This scenic gorge is just under an hour from Greymouth by car, and it boasts a couple of family-friendly hikes that will take you to the impressive viewing platform.
 The waters by the gorge are a deep turquoise and they’re almost impossibly clear (you can thank the mountains and glacial movement for that!).